Noroff-FEU-Assignments/cross-course-project-joakimlees/README.md

 Course length: 3 weeks (with the last week being the course assignment) Assignment length: 1 week

+### Improvements

+Here I provide a list of some improve one could add to the project:

+- Add a sort, filter and working search function for different jackets
+- Write better/DRY javascript for cart and purchase funnel functionality
+- Make a larger and more delicate footer.
+- Add actual color-indicators on the product page, instead of e checkbox
+- Set a background color to make the site look more whole. (on the store page especially, the site might blend to much in with the white space on the sides).
+- redesign the product cards on the store page, to make them suit the rest of the design better.

 ## Built with

 - HTML